harness/developer-hub/docs/cloud-cost-management/2-getting-started-ccm/4-set-up-cloud-cost-management/set-up-cost-visibility-for-aws.md

 <docimage path={require('./static/asset-governance-test-output-error.png')} width="50%" height="50%" title="Click to view full size image" />

 1. Copy the role specified in the error message that requires permission to execute the rule.
-2. Enter the role in the search text box in IAM > Roles to filter the roles.
+2. Enter the role in IAM > Roles search box to filter the roles.
 The policies are displayed.

   <docimage path={require('./static/aws-missing-permission-role.png')} width="50%" height="50%" title="Click to view full size image" />